-It’s good to see that InMotion has it, even if it’s a paid add-on.
+It’s good to see that InMotion Hosting has it, even if it’s a paid add-on.

 InMotion Hosting Can Build Your Site for You

-InMotion is one of the few hosts that actually provide a website building service.
-That is, you can specify what you want your website to be, and they will go ahead and build it for you.
+InMotion Hosting is one of the few hosts that actually provide a website building service.
+That is, you can specify what you want your website to be, and they will go ahead and build it for you in just two days.